-The CDC has summarized core elements of successful hospital Antibiotic Stewardship Programs.
-They also provide general information and resources for implementing a stewardship program
+The CDC has summarized core elements of successful hospital Antibiotic Stewardship Program.
+They also provide general information and resources for implementing a stewardship program.

 Antibiotic Stewardship Basics for Multi-Disciplinary Healthcare Professionals: On-demand education modules to introduce nurses, pharmacists, and practitioners to the basics of an appropriate Antibiotic Stewardship Program.
 Continuing education credits available upon successful completion of a module and post-test.